 Parks Trivia- Visitors will have the chance to spin the wheel and test their knowledge about SF parks and the environment.

 Micro litter stewards- After performances at Eco-Lands, volunteers equipped with pickers will help to pick up litter around the stage.

 In addition, SF Rec & Park will be giving away SFRPD swag such as Frisbees, park maps, sunglasses and magnets.

 Mission: The Western Neighborhoods Project is a nonprofit organization formed in 1999 to preserve and share the history and culture of the neighborhoods in western San Francisco.
-Our mission is to record personal memories, copy photographs, and help unearth the story of local businesses, schools, clubs or places of worship.
-We research the history of the western neighborhoods of San Francisco in the interest of preservation and community education; promote and make accessible to the public the rich and diverse stories of the western neighborhoods of San Francisco; solicit oral histories, photos, and historical items pertaining to the western neighborhoods of San Francisco for cataloguing and preservation in appropriate institutions, such as the San Francisco History Center at the San Francisco Main Library; and build awareness of the cultural diversity that created the western neighborhoods of San Francisco.
+Our mission is to record personal memories, copy photographs, and help unearth the story of local people, businesses, schools, clubs, parks, or places of worship.
+We research the history of the western neighborhoods of San Francisco in the interest of preservation and community education; promote and make accessible to the public the rich and diverse stories of the western neighborhoods of San Francisco; solicit oral histories, photos, and historical items pertaining to the western neighborhoods of San Francisco for cataloguing and preservation in appropriate institutions; and build awareness of the cultural diversity that created the western neighborhoods of San Francisco.
 We have also created a website, located at OpenSFHistory.org, that currently has about 32,000 historic images of San Francisco for everyone to use and enjoy.

-Outside Lands Activities: The Western Neighborhoods Project booth will feature photo albums and displays about the western neighborhoods of San Francisco and this year we will feature information about the 150th anniversary of the Outside Lands Act of 1866.
+Activities: The Western Neighborhoods Project booth will feature photo albums, displays, and literature about the history of the western neighborhoods of San Francisco and this year we will be celebrating the 100th anniversary of the Twin Peaks Tunnel at our booth.
 The booth will be staffed by board and organization members knowledgeable about our organization’s mission and activities and ready to discuss the rich history of the western neighborhoods with festival attendees.
-We will also be prepared to take some oral histories from festival attendees with stories to tell about the western neighborhoods.